UbiquityRobotics/learn/quick_start/connecting.md

 ---
 # Connecting a Workstation for the First Time

-In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" stands for "Long Term Support" which means that the software is supported for 5 years.
+In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.  ("16.04" stands for "2016, April" and "LTS" stands for "Long Term Support" which means that the software is supported for 5 years.)
+It is also assumed that the workstation has WiFi capability.
+Most laptops do, many desktops don't.

-*{Wayne:   We probably need to also mention that Windows and Mac platform need to run VirtualBox (or something that can run a `.vdi` file.
-Also, it should be mentions, that most workstations do not have the ability to log into a WiFi access point. }* *{Wayne: This section chould be called WiFi configuration, or robot provisioning, or something other than connection. }* *{Wayne: A little more overview here would really help.
+*{Wayne:   We probably need to also mention that Windows and Mac platform need torun VirtualBox (or something that can run a `.vdi` file.}*

+*{Wayne: This section chould be called WiFi configuration, or robot provisioning, or something other than connection. }*

+*{Wayne: A little more overview here would really help.
 Explain that we need to configure and set up the robot WiFi. }*

 #### The Network

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
-This provides its own network to which you can connect your workstation.
-The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`. *{Wayne: Many customers do not know what access point mode means. }*
+This is a WiFi mode which provides its own network to which you can connect your workstation.
+The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`.

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus, the VM will see whatever network your host system is connected to.
-If your workstation is running, shut it down, and shut down the VirtualBox program.
-Connect your host system to the `ubiquityrobotXXXX network`.
-Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.
+If your workstation is running, shut it down.
+Then connect your host system to the `ubiquityrobotXXXX network`.
+Now start the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.
 *{Wayne: This is pretty brief.
-I'm not sure that you need to shut down VirtuaBox.
 I think that all that is required is to use the standard WiFi connectivity for you Laptop.
 Note, I use ther `laptop` instead of `workstation` because most desktops do not have the ability to log into a WiFi access point. }*

 #### Connecting a Linux Workstation